WPMT: Sale to Nexstar Media Group and resale to Tegna

 On December 3, 2018, Irving, Texas–based Nexstar Media Group—which has owned ABC affiliate WHTM-TV (channel 27) since January 2017—announced it would acquire the assets of Tribune Media for $6.4 billion in cash and debt.
 Nexstar was precluded from acquiring WPMT directly or indirectly, as FCC regulations prohibit common ownership of two or more of the four highest-rated stations in the same media market.
 (Furthermore, any attempt by Nexstar to assume the operations of WPMT through local marketing or shared services agreements would have been subject to regulatory hurdles that could have delayed completion of the FCC and Justice Department's review and approval process for the acquisition.)
 As such, Nexstar was required to sell either WPMT or WHTM to a separate, unrelated company to address the ownership conflict.
 On March 20, 2019, McLean, Virginia–based Tegna Inc. announced it would purchase WPMT from Nexstar upon consummation of the merger, as part of the company's sale of nineteen Nexstar- and Tribune-operated stations to Tegna and the E. W. Scripps Company in separate deals worth $1.32 billion; along with Scranton sister station WNEP-TV (which was also acquired by Tegna as part of the spin-offs), this would make WPMT among the first television properties in Pennsylvania for Tegna.
 The sale was consummated on September 19, 2019.

+On August 19, 2025, Nexstar announced it would acquire Tegna itself.
+Unlike the Nexstar-Tribune deal, Nexstar may be permitted to keep both WPMT and WHTM-TV due to FCC chairman Brendan Carr pushing for deregulation, as well as the "top four" rule having been struck down in federal court.
+The deal would reunite WPMT with many of its sister stations under Tribune, though it would likely be separated from WNEP-TV due to Nexstar already owning or controlling WYOU-TV and WBRE-TV.